Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 > Our moderators will now take a look and leave you feedback.
 You will get a message when a reviewer for the source repo adds a comment about your pull request...

-Regardless, your changes will either be accepted or rejected.
-When the owner of the repo accepts your changes they will do so by clicking the **Merge pull request** button.
+Your changes will either be accepted or rejected.
+When the owner of the repo accepts your changes they will do so by clicking the **Merge pull request** button (or Squash for multiple commits pushed).
 If it is your repo you will then see a green button **Confirm merge**.

 Then you will get a message that you can delete your local branch - do that.

 <h3 id="staying-up-to-date">&#10551; Staying up to date</h3>

 Once you are done with your PR and start to work on something else, the repo has most likely had changes by other contributors so your copy is behind.
-You need to update your local copy of the repo before making new changes:
+You need to update your local copy of the repo before making new changes.

+Use the following commands to update your local copy:

 ```sh
 git checkout master